LINKS EU Project

 Bringing together 15 partners and 2 associated partners across Europe (Belgium, Denmark, Germany, Italy, Luxembourg, the Netherlands) and beyond (Bosnia & Herzegovina, Japan), the project will develop a framework to understand, measure and govern SMCS for disasters.
 The LINKS Framework consists of scientific methods, practical tools, and guidelines addressing researchers, practitioners, and policy makers.
 It will be developed and evaluated through five practitioner-driven European cases, representing different disaster scenarios (earthquake, flooding, industrial disaster, terrorism, drought), cutting across disaster management phases and diverse socioeconomic and cultural settings in four countries (Denmark, Germany, Italy, the Netherlands).
 Furthermore, LINKS sets out to create the LINKS Community, which brings together a wide variety of stakeholders, including first-responders, public authorities, civil society organisations, business communities, citizens, and researchers across Europe, dedicated to improving European disaster resilience through the use of SMCS.

-This project has received funding from the EU H2020 Programme under Grant Agreement No. 883490
+The LINKS project has received funding from the EU H2020 Programme under Grant Agreement No. 883490

 Responsibility of this publication lies entirely with the author(s).